 article.
 We urge you to focus upon a single topic.

-1) By way of mail or courier service (Fed Ex, UPS, etc.), on computer disk.
+1) By way of mail, email or courier service (Fed Ex, UPS, etc.), or thumb drive.
 MS Word.doc® is the preferred format, although we can translate some of the other less-used word-processing programs.
 If you’re submitting photos, the preferred format is RAW, however JPG files will work too.
 If submitting a JPG file, I need the ORIGINAL FILE AS IT CAME FROM THE CAMERA AT FULL RESOLUTION/SIZE..AS A SEPARATE ATTACHMENT.
 Please try to take the photos in the highest resolution possible.
-They can be submitted via email or CD.
+They can be submitted via email or thumb drive.
 Please do not “embed” photographs in the articles, send them as separate files.
 Send text and photos as attachments in individual emails to insure the email arrives.

 Photos can be sent as follows: